NOSALRO/robot_dart/src/docs/docs/faq.md

 ## **How can I alter the graphics scene (e.g., change lighting conditions)?**
 You can disable or enable shadows:
 {{SHADOWS_GRAPHICS}}

 You can also add your own lights, but first you have to clear the default lights:
 {{CLR_LIGHT}}

 Then you must create a custom light material:
 {{LIGHT_MATERIAL}}

 Now you can add on ore more of the following lights:

 **Point Light**:
 {{POINT_LIGHT}}

 **Spot Light**:
 {{SPOT_LIGHT}}

 **Directional Light**:
 {{DIRECTIONAL_LIGHT}}

 ## **I want to visualize a target configuration of my robot, is this possible?**

+Yes this is possible.
+RobotDART gives the ability to create a clone of your robot that has no physics, no contacts, just visuals:
 {{ROBOT_GHOST}}

 ## **How can I control my robot?
 Can I have a position-,velocity-,torque-controlled robot?**